 Write a Novel in a Year

 They say there’s a novel in all of us.
-Certainly getting from where you started to where you are now, wherever it may be, has been a journey of sorts and some of what you’ve seen, done and learned might not be out of place in a novel.
+Certainly getting your life from where it started to where it is now, wherever that may be, has been a journey of sorts and some of what you’ve seen, done and learned might not be out of place in a novel.

 But getting the ideas out of your head and on to a page or into a computer isn’t easy.
 Even thinking about it can be intimidating.
 It may only start with a word, as illustrated by the image above, but getting started is probably the hardest thing of all.
 Remember the problems Jack Nicholson had in The Shining, pictured above left?